matematikk-mooc/matematikk-mooc.github.io/index.md

 Edit env-example.
 Save it as env

+For Windows users: To edit the file type the following:

+    tce-load -wi nano
+    nano env-example

 ## Boot it

 In a terminal window:

     ./mm boot

 Running `./b2d url` gives you the URL you need to use to access the MOOC from a browser.
+Note that it can take a long time to load the system in the browser the first time you try.

 # Give feedback